 We run work experience schemes at Easter and during the summer for students in the penultimate year of their degree.
 Our schemes are organised to enable you to experience a City lawyer’s life as it actually is.
 We make a special effort to involve you in our work so you get beyond the theory and see our practice in action.
 In addition there are a series of seminars and talks about our clients, the work of the firm and what it takes to be a lawyer.
 We also run two-day Winter Workshops for law and non-law finalists and graduates and 1st Year Open Days for law students in April.

 We endeavour to treat everyone – both inside and outside the firm – with attention, courtesy, respect and consideration.
 We also aim to ensure that our employment opportunities are open and accessible to all based on individual qualities and personal merit.
 The principles of equal opportunity and diversity are fundamental to our continuing success.
 They are part of our philosophy and an essential feature of our practice.

 Applications for training contracts and work experience schemes should be made using our online system which can be accessed via our website.
 You will be asked to complete a short form and to attach a copy of your c.v. and covering letter, deadline dates are advertised on our website and we are currently open for applications.
 If you are unable to complete an online application and wish to discuss how to apply by an alternative method, please contact the Trainee Recruitment Team on 020 7600 1200 or by email at firstname.lastname@example.org

 Please check your eligibility under the ‘who should attend’ section of the website.
 Please note that this event is only open for people with a disability or long term health condition.
 If you do not satisfy these conditions your are not eligible to apply and your application will not be accepted.

-If you’d like to attend the event on 28 November 2017, please register your interest by entering your details in the form below.
-We will be accepting attendees from August until November 2017.
+Please register your interest by entering your details in the form below.
+We will be accepting attendees from August until November 2018.

 Any queries please email: email@example.com